stevenkoenig/git-novice-topdown/_episodes/05-history.md

 All right!
 So
 we can save changes to files and see what we've changed—now how can we restore older versions of things?
-Let's suppose we accidentally overwrite our file:
+Let's suppose we accidentally add an ingredient we really don't want:

 ~~~
 $ nano ingredients.txt